-Many of the courses taught at the University of Bristol are among the best in the world, according to an international league table.
+Many of the courses taught at the University of Bristol are among the best in the world, according to a new international league table.

-Nine of its subjects are within the top 50 – three more than last year - and three are within the top 20 alongside other leading universities such as Princeton, Stanford, UCLA, Oxford, Cambridge and Sydney.
+Nine of its subjects are within the top 50 and two are within the top 20 alongside other leading universities such as Princeton, Stanford, UCLA, Oxford, Cambridge and Sydney.

 Published annually since 2011, the rankings are based on academic reputation, employer reputation and research impact.